What is UK-GDPR?

 the controller (school) shall be responsible for, and be able to demonstrate, compliance with the principles.”

-Below are the school policies that ensure that we adhere to these principles and are GDPR compliant.
+You will find the school policies that ensure that we adhere to these principles and are UK-GDPR compliant at the end of this page.

 Freedom of Information Act 2000